 At some venues, like the Art Institute of Chicago, teachers can receive complimentary admission with a valid educator ID.

-In New York, the Theater Development Fund (TDF), offers deeply discounted tickets for teachers who
+In New York, the Theater Development Fund (TDF), offers deeply discounted tickets for teachers and other groups.

 Vacations to Go offers special teacher discounts on select cruise sailings.